rovitotv/DigitalFreedomWithRaspberryPI/setup.md

 ## Hardware

-I highly recommend the Raspberry PI 2 because it is the same price as the Raspberry PI model B but has four cores and 1 GB of RAM.
+I highly recommend the Raspberry Pi 2 because it is the same price as the Raspberry PI model B but has four cores and 1 GB of RAM.
 Same price but six times the performance with double the RAM not many down sides to the Raspberry PI 2.
 Yes a Raspberry PI model B will work with this book but it will be slow.
 As far as flash cards I use a class 10 that is 16 GB of size.
+If you plan on using Raspberry Pi 1 model B then you could purchase two of them and run one as a web server and one as an email server to divide the load between the two Raspberry Pi systems.
+Experimentation is required to see what fits your needs best, I currently run both my email server and web server on a single Raspberry Pi 2 and it seems to handle the load.

 ## Operating System